 Milo, our second feline greeter, skirts around corners, observing hospital life from a distance.
 He and Pilgrim are quite good buddies and can be found taking the occasional mid-afternoon nap together.

 Hank, our third feline family member, is our funny, cross-eyed cutie who periodically graces our client's presence.
 In his off time, Hank enjoys being held and complimented on his good looks.

-Here you can see one of our happy patients enjoying a little relief thanks to Dr. Rowe and a few acupuncture needles.
+Here you can see one of our happy patients in Kansas City enjoying a little relief thanks to Dr. Rowe and a few acupuncture needles.

 Acupuncture is one of the oldest healing practices in the world.
 Thousands of years ago, the Chinese civilization established a system of medicine that used diet, herbs, massage, exercise and a treatment technique known as acupuncture to maintain or restore a balance between mind, body and spirit.